patrick-lienau/precise-mini-css-extract-plugin/README.md

 > **Warning**
 >
-> Note that if you import CSS from your webpack entrypoint or import styles in the [initial](https://webpack.js.org/concepts/under-the-hood/#chunks) chunk, `mini-css-extract-plugin` will not load this CSS into the page.
+> Note that if you import CSS from your webpack entrypoint or import styles in the [initial](https://webpack.js.org/concepts/under-the-hood/#chunks) chunk, `precise-mini-css-extract-plugin` will not load this CSS into the page.
 Please use [`html-webpack-plugin`](https://github.com/jantimon/html-webpack-plugin) for automatic generation `link` tags or create `index.html` file with `link` tag.

 > **Warning**
 >